chiao45/ams562-notes/software/req.rst

 .. tip::

-    You can jump to a specific location of a file if the file is shown with absolute path.
-Therefore, it's convenient to pass in abs path of a file inside the integrated terminal.
-One easy way to do so is to add ```pwd`/`` in front of your file.
+    You can directly open a file by clicking on its absolute path inside the integrated terminal.
+Therefore, it's convenient to embed abs path of a file inside the integrated terminal.
+One easy way to do so is to add
+    ```pwd`/`` in front of your file.

 .. code-block:: console